colingraydon/colingraydon/README.md

 I'm Colin Graydon.
-I know Java, Python, Typescript, and C++.
+I'm a full stack developer using Typescript, React, and GraphQL.
+I also like building with C++, Python, and Java.

-Currently work in finance, looking to make the change to become a dev.
+Have worked in finance but am finishing school at Georgetown.

 You can reach me at colingraydon@gmail.com

 <!---